 The Office of the Registrar houses policies and forms that allow undergraduate students to change or add majors, degrees, minors and specializations.
 For questions regarding degree or program requirements, please consult your college’s website or speak with your advisor.

-A Special Request Form allows you to distinguish between your majors, setting one to primary and the other to secondary.
-For additional information about what a major is and its purpose, please click here.
+To distinguish between your majors, setting one to primary and the other to secondary, please email email@example.com to request the change.
+For additional information about what a major is and its purpose, please visit Academic Pathways Advising.

 Below are the main differences between a double degree seeking and a double major seeking student.
 For further information, refer to Second Baccalaureate Degree and Double Major (76-2).